aeg-hit/PwnGPT/README.md

 some data document about ctf (datasets).

 ## preprocessing/
-load file, embedding and save.
+load file, analysis, embedding and save.

 ## processing/
 llm application with langgraph.